Tarita Teriipaia

-Tarita Teriʻipaia (born 30 December 1941) is a retired actress of French Polynesian and Chinese descent who was the third wife of actor Marlon Brando; the couple divorced in 1972.
+Tarita Tumi Teri'ipaia (born 30 December 1941) is a retired actress of French Polynesian and Chinese descent who was in a relationship with actor Marlon Brando.

 Biography

 Born in Bora Bora, French Polynesia, she played Maimiti opposite Marlon Brando in the film Mutiny on the Bounty (1962), for which she received a Golden Globe nomination for Best Supporting Actress.
-She became Brando's third wife in 1962.
+She became romantically involved with Brando in 1962.
+The two were never officially married, despite having children together, often living together, and referring to each other as wife and husband.
+According to Bernard Judge, "Though they lived together and stayed together for the rest of his life, and Marlon always took care of her and their children, they never got married."
+Therefore, they never divorced, but their romantic relationship declined in 1972.
 She is the mother of two of Brando's children, a son, Simon Teihotu (born in 1963) and a daughter, Tarita Cheyenne (1970–1995).
-They divorced in 1972.
-Only months after Marlon Brando's death in 2004, Tarita published her memoirs titled Marlon, My Love and My Torment.
+Her daughter died by suicide in 1995.
+Only months after Marlon Brando's death in 2004, Tarita published her memoir titled Marlon, My Love and My Torment.